yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 ------------------------
 <a name="cp"></a>
 ## 2. Coding PointNet
+Now that we know how PointNet works, we need to code it.
+Since it is a big neural network architecture, we will divide it into four segments:

+1. Input T-Net
+2. Feature T-Net
+3. PointNet Feat
+4. Classification Head

+Note that we are only concerned with **classification** for this project and not **segmentation**.
+If the latter was considered, we would have a fifth segment called Segmentation Head.

 ### 2.1 Input T-Net
+As explained above, the Input Transform section of PointNet contains a T-Net.
+We will write a function for the T-Net.
+Below is the schema for the architecture consisting of 1D Convolutional Layers and Fully Connected layers as shared MLPs.

 ```python
 id1[Input Point Cloud] --> id2[Conv1D 64 + BatchNorm + ReLU]